callmeBron/spring-boot-authentication/README.md

 _Currently covered in this repo:_
   - Basic Authentication

 _To be covered in this repo:_
   - JWT Authentication
   - OAuth2 Authentication

+**How to run this repo**

+- Basic Authentication:
+>Run the application 'BasicAuthentication', in the console you'll receive a generated password ('as this is just for example/practice purposes this is totally fine').
+Use this to login on the login page at the endpoint 'http://localhost:8080/api/v1/users' the username will be the default 'user' name.
+>